Burscough F.C.: 2000s

-1999–2000 saw The Linnets gain promotion to the Premier Division after losing only two games all season and remaining unbeaten away from home, finally finishing in runners-up spot.
-In their first season in the Premier Division Burscough finished in 15th position, had good runs in the FA Cup and FA Trophy then in July 2001 won the Liverpool Senior Cup for the first-ever time with a 1–0 victory over Conference neighbours Southport.
+1999–2000 saw the Linnets gain promotion to the Premier Division after losing only two games all season and remaining unbeaten away from home, finally finishing in runners-up spot.
+In their first season in the Premier Division Burscough finished 15th, had good runs in the FA Cup and FA Trophy, and won the Liverpool Senior Cup for the first time, a 1–0 victory over Conference neighbours Southport.

-During this period the club had a youth development programme game and one graduate, 19-year-old Lee McEvilly, signed for Rochdale in December 2001 for a club record £20,000 fee.
+During this period the club had a youth development programme and one graduate, 19-year-old Lee McEvilly, signed for Rochdale in December 2001 for a club record £20,000 fee.
 Within 116 days of signing McEvilly had won full international honours for Northern Ireland against Spain.

-Following the resignation of John Davison the club appointed Shaun Teale as player/manager in May 2002 and the ex-Aston Villa defender went on to lead the club to its greatest-ever achievement as Burscough became the smallest club to win the FA Trophy following a 2–1 victory over Tamworth at Villa Park on 18 May 2003.
-Played in front of a crowd of 14,296, it was the Linnet's twelfth game in the competition, including a 2-0 quarter final win over holders, and eventual Conference champions, Yeovil.
+Following the resignation of John Davison in May 2002, the club appointed Shaun Teale as player/manager.
+The ex-Aston Villa defender led the club to its greatest achievement, becoming the lowest-ranked club to win the FA Trophy following a 2–1 victory over Tamworth at Villa Park on 18 May 2003.
+Played in front of a crowd of 14,296, it was the Linnets' twelfth game in the competition, which included a 2-0 quarter-final win over holders, and eventual Conference champions, Yeovil Town.
 Despite the win, Teale was sacked six weeks later.
 Former Liverpool, Galatasaray and West Ham United midfielder Mike Marsh was appointed manager but after a poor start to the season Marsh resigned and ex-Southport defender Derek Goulding took over in October 2003.